vtsiolkas/tmuxession/README.md

-tmuxession save     # save the current tmux session, must be run from within tmux tmuxession restore  # restore the tmux session associated with the current directory tmuxession edit     # edit the tmux session script associated with the current directory
+tmuxession save     # save the current tmux session, must be run from within tmux tmuxession restore  # restore the tmux session associated with the current directory tmuxession edit     # edit the tmux session script associated with the current directory tmuxession list     # list all saved tmux sessions and pick one to restore/switch into
 ```

 ## Installation

-Download the executable from the Releases page.
+Download the executable from the [Releases](https://github.com/vtsiolkas/tmuxession/releases)
+page.

 _Note:_ `tmuxession` is designed to work with tmux 3.1 and above.
 It may work
 with older versions, but it hasn't been tested.